 Most social media platforms now offer live streaming.
 Each of them continues to make this feature easier to use and better quality than others.

-According to live streaming statistics for 2022, this is the ultimate way to engage with your audience on social media.
+According to data, this is the ultimate way to engage with your audience on social media.